 To prevent the spread of the virus, employees have been asked to work from home.
 Remote working will undoubtedly increase the reliance on emails and other types of online communication between colleagues as they look for real time connection to stop delays from hindering their work.
 Obvioulsy they will also be wanting updates on the outbreak and its effect on the workplace.
 To do this, businesses will need to incorporate effective virtual management software and communication tools, which can be found at sites similar to https://www.fusionconnect.com/solutions/need/remote-workforce/, to ensure that your employees are able to keep in constant contact with each other in this unprecedented time.
-Users are expecting email communications from management or HR about the virus and this expectation creates risk for the company as the user is more likely to accidently open a malicious email.
+Users are expecting email communications from management or HR about the virus and this expectation creates risk for the company as the user is more likely to accidentally open a malicious email.

 Combined with the reduced ability to confirm the legitimacy of an email due to remote working is the perfect environment for email scams.

-Cybercriminals will always find new ways to take advantage of COVID-19 but if you have the prop email protection and you know what to look out for you can help protect your business from these malicious emails.
+Cybercriminals will always find new ways to take advantage of COVID-19 but if you have the proper email protection and you know what to look out for you can help protect your business from these malicious emails.
 Looking for warning signs can help protect your businesses’ emails from phishing scams, and coupled with document management software from a site similar to FileCenterDMS.com, your company could have an extra layer of security from cybercriminals.

-Here are some of our top tips for protect your company and employees from malicious email attacks and they are based on employee education and security technology:
+Now, here are some of our top tips to protect your company and employees from malicious email attacks and they are based on employee education and security technology: